 How are you getting on with the LED screen?

 I helped knock down the back wall to accommodate the screen and it was designed by Paul.
 We all worked hard to cable it and ensure that it was ready for Christmas, even working behind the stage curtain on two nights when Potters Theatre Company were performing and working through the night as we often needed a clear theatre for testing.
 I programmed the screen, and we are learning about its potential and capability all the time.
 They use it on big TV shows, so I watched Eurovision, the Grammy awards and talent shows to get ideas.
-David decides what content he wants for the shows and I’ll put everything in the right place, ensuring that it plays in time with the sound and cameras.
 The screen adds another dimension to the shows and makes the stage feel three times as big.

 What is the best thing about working at Potters?